 Afghan Special Immigrant Visa Program

 In its FY 2019 budget the Trump Administration requested funding for 4,000 Special Immigrant Visas (SIVs) for Afghans who assisted United States troops as translators, interpreters and other workers during the war.
 Under H.J.
 Res 31, the Consolidated Appropriations Act of 2019, Congress included $5 million to fund the 4,000 Afghan SIVs, an LSSNCA advocacy priority.
 The president signed that bill in to law on February 15, 2019.
 The bill also included language directing the State department to implement a system of prioritization for processing Afghan SIVs based on the threats they receive, and after reviewing the facts of each case, giving appropriate consideration to those applicants who during their qualifying service, assisted in combat operations.
-Advocates will be asking for at least another 4,000 SIVs for FY 2020.

 - The United States’ presence in Afghanistan has relied on the life-saving assistance of Afghans who put themselves in danger to serve alongside U.S. troops, diplomats and contractors.